zakrocki-gabriella/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# List of my favorite things
+- the beach
+- reading
+- walks and running
+- python